gradle/community/docs/cookbook/README.md

 ---

 Gradle Cookbook is an open-source collection of recipes, guides and examples for the Gradle Build Tool.
+This is a complementary resource to the official [Gradle User Manual](https://docs.gradle.org/current/userguide/userguide.html), which covers core capabilities maintained by the Gradle team.

-The goal of this portal is to offer solution-based documentation for end users, including but not limited to key use cases like publishing to Maven Central,
+The goal of this portal is to offer solution-based documentation for end users about external integrations, including but not limited to
+CI/CD tools, IDEs,
-CI/CD tool and IDE integrations, support for languages and frameworks, troubleshooting Gradle Build Tool, etc.
+support for languages and frameworks, and various peripheral tools.

 In this document, _Gradle Build Tool_ is abbreviated _Gradle_.

 !!! note
     The Gradle Cookbook is under active development.
-    Its structure and links may change, and we're working on adding more content.
+    Its structure, scope and links may change, and we're working on adding more content.
     Any contributions are welcome, see the [Contributor Guide](./CONTRIBUTING.md)!

 ## Why and How?